 For Kubernetes to be useful, it needs to know what sort of cluster state you want it to maintain.
 Your YAML or JSON configuration files declare this desired state in terms of one or more API objects, such as DeploymentsAn API object that manages a replicated application.

 .
-To make updates to your cluster’s state, you submit these files to the Kubernetes APIThe application that serves Kubernetes functionality through a RESTful interface and stores the state of the cluster.
+To make updates to your cluster’s state, you submit these files to the Kubernetes APIThe application that serves Kubernetes functionality through a RESTful interface and stores the state of the cluster. server (

 Examples of state include but are not limited to the following:

 - The applications or other workloads to run

 - The container images for your applications and workloads

 Note that the API server is just the gateway, and that object data is actually stored in a highly available datastore called etcd.
 For most intents and purposes, though, you can focus on the API server.
 Most reads and writes to cluster state take place as API requests.